A Comparative Analysis between Unbiased Exponential Resummation and Taylor Expansion in Finite-Density QCD with a new phasefactor for Isospin: Introduction

-Several new methods\,\cite{Bilic:1987Langevin,Aarts:2016Langevin,Kogut:2019Langevin,Sinclair:2019Langevin,Cristoforetti:2012Thimbles,Cristoforetti:2013Thimbles,Scorzato:2015Thimbles} have been introduced which can successfully avoid this sign problem, most of which unfortunately have very limited applications in explicit QCD.
-For QCD, the Taylor expansion around $\muB=0$\,\cite{Ejiri:2003Taylor,Miao:2008Taylor,Falcone:2010Taylor} and analytic continuation of simulations from imaginary to real $\muB$\,\cite{DElia:2002Analytic,Lombardo:2006Analytic,Sakai:2009Analytic} continue to remain the prominent methods for circumventing the sign problem and providing state-of-the-art results for QCD equation of state\,\cite{Fodor:2002EoS,Aoki:2005EoS,Miller:2006EoS,Karsch:2008EoS,Kanaya:2010EoS,Huovinen:2011EoS,Philipsen:2012EoS,Hegde:2014EoS,Bazavov:2017EoS} at finite $\muB$.
+Several new methods\,\cite{Bilic:1987Langevin,Aarts:2016Langevin,Kogut:2019Langevin,Sinclair:2019Langevin,Cristoforetti:2012Thimbles,Cristoforetti:2013Thimbles,Scorzato:2015Thimbles} have been introduced which can successfully avoid this sign problem, most of which unfortunately have very limited applications in QCD explicitly.
+In the case of QCD, the Taylor expansion around $\muB=0$\,\cite{Gavai:2003Taylor,Ejiri:2003Taylor,Gavai:2004Taylor,Gavai:2008Taylor,Miao:2008Taylor,Falcone:2010Taylor} and analytic continuation of simulations from imaginary to real $\muB$\,\cite{DElia:2002Analytic,Lombardo:2006Analytic,Sakai:2009Analytic} continue to remain the prominent methods for circumventing the sign problem and providing state-of-the-art results for QCD equation of state\,\cite{Fodor:2002EoS,Aoki:2005EoS,Miller:2006EoS,Karsch:2008EoS,Kanaya:2010EoS,Huovinen:2011EoS,Philipsen:2012EoS,Hegde:2014EoS,Bazavov:2017EoS} at finite $\muB$.
 Resummation approaches like Pad{\'e}\,\cite{Cvetic:2011Pade,Pasztor:2020Pade,Bollweg:2022Pade} and exponential resummation\,\cite{Mondal:2021exponentialresummation} have been proposed, to improve the slowly convergent Taylor series results.
-While the former approximates the Taylor coefficients by rational functions where one is interested to find the roots and poles of these functions, the latter provides a direct estimate of $Z$ in the form of an exponential, the argument of which comprises finite contributions of lower order Taylor series.
-Besides capturing these contributions to all orders in $\muB$, exponential resummation is observed to predict the singularities of $Z$ in complex $\muB$ plane and provide an estimate of radius of convergence to an appreciable extent.
-Despite these, it is also observed to encounter biased estimates\,\cite{Mitra:2022Bonn,Mitra:2022cumulantexpansion} which can be successfully eliminated to some finite order in $\muB$ by the recently introduced formalism of unbiased exponential resummation\,\cite{Mitra:2023unbiasedexponentialresummation}.
-This unbiased approach is paramount for recognising the genuine higher order Taylor contributions captured through this approach of resummation.
+While the former approximates the Taylor coefficients by rational functions where one is interested to find the roots and poles of these functions, the latter provides a direct estimate of $Z$ in the form of an exponential in which the argument comprises finite contributions of lower order Taylor series.
+Recently, the new formalism of unbiased exponential resummation\,\cite{Mitra:2023unb,Mitra:2022dae} has been introduced for obtaining a more improved QCD Equation of state at finite chemical potential, by obviating the stochastic bias\,\cite{Mitra:2022cumu} and reproducing the exact Taylor series to a given order in $\mu$, where $\mu$ is any generic flavor of chemical potential.
+This unbiased approach\,\cite{Mitra:2022Bonn} is paramount for recognising the genuine higher order Taylor contributions captured through this approach of resummation.